gribes02/darknet_ros/README.md

 ### Empiric observations
 Video 1 shows the real-time detections of the trained YOLO v3-Tiny network on the robot with an IoU threshold of 0.3.
 Note that the low frame rate is due to visualizing the bounding boxes, since the transmission of the frames from the robot to the laptop is quite slow.
 From the video can be observed that despite the low IoU threshold, there are no false positive detections.
 However, some false negative detections can be observed when the manure is far away.
 Additionally, the bounding boxes do not fit the detected objects very precisely.
 The bounding box for the person is for example slightly too big.
 This observation explains why the F1 score is quite small for large IoU thresholds and the F1 score is high for low thresholds.

+An important point to note is the fact that the model struggle to correctly detect manure when it is far away, resulting in a high number of false negatives.
+However, the detection accuracy improves significantly when the manure is closer, and the models detect it correctly all the way.
+This aspect is crucial to consider.

+For the specific case of obstacle avoidance, this limitation is less problematic.
+Obstacle avoidance primarily requires accurate detection when the obstacle is near, rather than far away.
+Therefore, not being able to correctly classify objects at a distance is not a significant issue in this context.

+However, for other applications that demand reliable object detection regardless of distance, this model may not be suitable.
+The tendency to miss distant objects could be a critical drawback in scenarios where detecting objects at all ranges is essential.

 Another important observation is that sometimes an object (manure) is detected correctly at one frame and then not detected the next frame, but then detected again in consecutive frames.
-For application is for example obstacle avoidance, this occurance can easily be solved using for example a kalman filter.
+For application such as obstacle avoidance, this occurance can easily be solved using for example a kalman filter.

 <p>
     <img src="images/yolo.gif" alt>